 Beazell Memorial Forest Hike Combines a Love Story with Beautiful Scenery

 DISCLAIMER: Our posts may contain affiliate links.
-If you click through and make a purchase, you won't pay a penny more, but we'll get a small commission, which helps to keep the lights on.
+If you click through and make a purchase, we may receive commission.
+You won't pay more, but you will be providing us with a small commission, which helps to keep the lights on.
+All recommendations are based on our own opinions and preferences.
+You can read our complete disclaimer here.
 Thanks!

 If you’re looking to explore a rare ecological area with a unique backstory, try a Beazell Memorial Forest hike in Oregon’s Willamette Valley.
+Be sure to read to the end to find out the lovely history of this place.

 Setting out for Our Beazell Memorial Forest Hike

-On a humid August Oregon morning, we grabbed the dog and made the short drive from Corvallis for a Beazell Memorial Forest hike.
 We took the back way, lured by a sign offering a glimpse of a covered bridge.
 Several dirt road miles later, we were awarded with the sight of the Harris Bridge, originally built in 1929.

 Harris Covered Bridge on the way to Beazel Forest